Traditional and New Communities

 This is where the rubber hits the road!
 Keeping St Ninian's looking beautiful and functional doesn't just happen by chance!
 Join the group of working party heroes who bundle down to church on the first Saturday of each month.
 We clean, we vacuum, we garden, we sort, we laugh and if you can't do any of those things, feel free to randomly turn up with morale-boosting cake or biscuits and you'll be welcomed into the hero-fold immediately!
 Whatever your level of skill or energy, mobility or experience, the more the merrier.

 10am - 12pm every first Saturday of the month.
+To find out more about this community of heroes, email the wardens here.

 CPAS - The Church Pastoral Aid Society

 From the word go, St Ninian's was under the 'Patronage' of CPAS - a group of churches who share the same ethos when it comes to faith.
 CPAS have always emphasised the centrality of the Bible and a need for a personal encounter with God through Jesus.
-CPAS have 4 key goals:

 1. Every church a pathway to faith;